jabberjabberjabber/LLavaImageTagger/README.md

 ## Troubleshooting

+- [See this guide](https://old.reddit.com/r/LocalLLaMA/comments/1f7cdhj/koboldcpp_and_vision_models_a_guide/) for help choosing models and projectors.
 - If you encounter issues with ExifTool, ensure it's properly installed and accessible in your system PATH.
+- In order to speed start-time, the queue counter only counts the files in the current directory being crawled.
+If you have many subdirectories and want to know how many files are left to proccess, find the number of image files in all of the directories and subract them from the files processed.
 - Make sure KoboldCPP is running and the API URL in the GUI matches the KoboldCPP endpoint.
 - Check the output area in the GUI for error messages and warnings.
 - If the output window says it finished but it didn't do anything, make sure the folder you pointed it to exists.